-Laura Ingalls Wilder, newest whitewashed and condemned victim of today’s leftist censorial climate.
+Laura Ingalls Wilder: newest whitewashed and condemned cultural contributor in today’s leftist censorial climate.
 It’s my understanding that Dr Seuss, Theodor Geisel, is next….

 I ask those who support censorial re-writes of history: How can we educate if original source materials are eliminated?